Legal Services Corporation.

 Grant Assurance #9 requires LSC recipients to work with other LSC and non-LSC funded legal services providers in the state to ensure that there is a statewide Web site that publishes a full range of legal information covering the common issues facing the client community.
 The proposed changes to the grant assurance requires LSC recipients to notify site visitors that LSC recipients' participation in the Web site is consistent with LSC restrictions and provides recipients with sample disclaimer language to that effect.

 Grant Assurance #10 requires LSC recipients to give LSC and the U.S. Comptroller General access to records they are entitled to under the provisions of the LSC Act and other applicable law.
 The proposed change to the grant assurance requires LSC recipients to provide access to records in accordance with Federal law.
 The proposed change results from the recent decision of the Court of Appeals for the District of Columbia Circuit in U.S. v.
 Cal.
 Rural Legal Assistance, 722 F.3d 424.
-In that case, which involved an action to enforce a subpoena for documents held by an LSC recipient, the DC Circuit held that Federal law regarding privilege, not state law, governs.
+In that Start Printed Page 24455case, which involved an action to enforce a subpoena for documents held by an LSC recipient, the DC Circuit held that Federal law regarding privilege, not state law, governs.
 The proposed change also includes technical edits in the last two sentences, which further clarify the grant assurance.

 Grant Assurance #11 requires LSC recipients to provide LSC and other Federal agencies auditing the recipient access to financial records, time records, retainer agreements, client trust fund and eligibility records, and client names, except for those reports or records that may be properly withheld under Federal law.
 As with Grant Assurance #10, the proposed change results from the decision in U.S. v.
 Cal.
 Rural Legal Assistance.
 The proposed change also includes technical edits, which further clarify the grant assurance.